srithon/SBHSRoboticsWorkshop2020/README.md

 This file tells `clangd` how to compile your code.

-The `prosv5` CLI tool gives you a super convenient way of generating this file
+The `prosv5` CLI gives you a super convenient way of generating this file

 To generate it, run `prosv5 build-compile-commands` from anywhere in your project.